How Eating Too Fast Causes Bloating and Gas

 The Importance of Chewing Food Properly

-Slowing down and chewing well produces more saliva with more epidermal growth factor to give any possible inflammation of the GI tract a chance to heal.
+Slowing down your eating and chewing well produces more saliva with more epidermal growth factor to give any inflammation of the GI tract a chance to heal.

 Eating Too Fast Feeds Intestinal Bacteria

 While some food components, such as certain carbohydrates in beans, are unlikely to be digested, regardless of how well we chew them up.
 Others, like proteins that can be digested more fully with slower eating, often aren’t when we eat too quickly.

 Having too much protein in too large a meal is a common cause of digestive problems and excessive flatulence.

 Undigested protein can putrefy in the heat of the large intestine and, with bacterial action, lead to the production of gases like hydrogen sulphide, indoles, skatoles and mercaptans.
 It only takes a small amount of these gases to create some really bad smelling flatulence.

 Digestive enzymes can help with protein digestion, but ideally consider having smaller portions of meat in your meals.